nearform/titus/docs/developers/packages/titus-frontend/README.md

 export const Default = () => <Loader/>
 ```

-And our docs look like this
+And our documents look like this:

 ```
 ## Loader